-- Indonesia & India (catch-and-effort): account for over half of the total catches of neritic species in the Indian Ocean in recent years, but also represent two of the most complex fleets due to the scale and diversity of the artisanal fisheries, number of landing sites, and types of vessels in operation.
+- 1. Indonesia & India (catch-and-effort): account for over half of the total catches of neritic species in the Indian Ocean in recent years, but also represent two of the most complex fleets due to the scale and diversity of the artisanal fisheries, number of landing sites, and types of vessels in operation.
 Both countries have not reported catch-and-effort (for coastal fleets) since the late-1980s, and in the case of Indonesia, nominal catch estimates of neritic tunas are also considered highly uncertain.
 Catch-and-effort for industrial (i.e., offshore) fisheries for India is also considered to be under-reported. - 2.
 Indonesia (nominal catches: coastal fisheries): catches by species associated with coastal fisheries are considered highly uncertain due to a number of factors.
-Until 2004, catches of neritic tunas were reported as an aggregate reporting, which were then estimated by species and gear by the IOTC Secretariat.

-In more recent years, the issue of misclassification of juvenile tunas (tongkol) as longtail tuna (Thunnus tonggol) by District authorities in Indonesia has been identified as an issue, and which is believed to have led to overestimates of catches of longtail in previous IOTC catch estimates for Indonesia.
-Since 2014 the IOTC Secretariat has been conducting a pilot sampling project of artisanal fisheries in North and West Sumatra to improve estimates of catch by species for coastal fisheries.
-Based on the results of the pilot sampling, the IOTC Secretariat is working with Indonesia to improve the estimates of longtail tuna and catches of neritic species in particular.

-- 3. I.R.
-Iran (catch-and-effort): accounts for second largest catches of neritic species in the Indian Ocean in recent years, but has only partially reported catch-and-effort according to IOTC Resolution 15/02 standards (i.e., catches are not fully reported by area, also no fishing effort is reported). - 4.
+Until 2004, catches of neritic tunas were reported as an aggregate reporting, which were then estimated by species and gear by the IOTC Secretariat. - In more recent years, the issue of misclassification of juvenile tunas (tongkol) as longtail tuna (Thunnus tonggol) by District authorities in Indonesia has been identified as an issue, and which is believed to have led to overestimates of catches of longtail in previous IOTC catch estimates for Indonesia.
+Between 2014-2017 the IOTC Secretariat conducted a pilot sampling project of artisanal fisheries in North and West Sumatra to improve estimates of catch by species for coastal fisheries.
+DGCF has continued the sampling since the end of the project activities, albeit for a very small number of landing sites.
+Based on the results of the pilot sampling and on-going sampling activities, the IOTC Secretariat is working with Indonesia to improve the estimates of neritic species and catches of longtail tuna in particular. - 3.
+I.R.
+Iran (catch-and-effort): accounts for second largest catches of neritic species in the Indian Ocean and, until recently, reported only partial catch-and-effort according the standards of IOTC Resolution 15/02.
+Following a successful IOTC Data Compliance and Support mission in late-2017, I.R.
+Iran is now reporting catch-and-effort in accordance with the requirements of Resolution 15/02, and the IOTC Secretariat is continuing to provide assistance to facilitate the reporting of catch-and-effort for the historical time-series from the early-2000s. - 4.
 Thailand and Malaysia (nominal catch, catch-and-effort): in both cases the data collection systems are generally methodologically sound, and collect detailed information to potentially inform indices of abundance by mode of fishing (e.g., FAD fishing, fishing with lights, etc.).
 However issues with the processing and quality assurance of data submitted to the Secretariat limit the value of the datasets available for use by the WPNT.

-Both countries have recently reported large - unexplained - fluctuations in the catch-and-effort trends in recent years that require further verification before upload to the IOTC database.
-In the case of Malaysia, the species composition for the historical time series has been estimated using a simple fixed ratio that does not appear to take into account changes in the fisheries.
+Both countries have recently reported large unexplained fluctuations in the catch-and-effort trends in recent years that require further verification before upload to the IOTC database.
+In the case of Malaysia, the species composition for the historical time series has been estimated using a simple fixed ratio that does not appear to take into account changes in the fisheries. - 5.
+Pakistan (nominal catch): In 2017 Pakistan submitted a revised nominal catch series which, in some cases, significantly changes the catches for a number of IOTC species.
+The IOTC Secretariat is planning a mission to Pakistan during 2018/early 2019 to fully understand the methodology used and evaluate the changes to the catch series before incorporating the new catches in the IOTC database.